AO-StreetArt/Kelona/docs/pages/Asset_API.rst

    :query string content-type: Optional.
 The content type of the asset (ie. application/json).
    :query string file-type: Optional.
 The file type of the asset (ie. json).
    :query string asset-type: Optional.
 Valid options are 'standard' (for normal assets), and 'thumbnail' for thumbnail assets.
-   :query string scene: Optional.
-Used to associate a thumbnail to a scene.
-   :query string object: Optional.
-Used to associate a thumbnail to an object.
-   :query string parent: Optional.
-Used to associate a thumbnail to an asset.
    :statuscode 200: Success

 .. include:: _examples/asset/asset_query.rst